Authors: Dr. Athanasios Pallis and Dr. Theo Notteboom

 - The volume of business (TEUs, cargo tonnage, or passenger number) is gradually reduced.

 Effective inter-port competition creates opportunities for customers to defect.
-In many cases, a triggering event caused a customer to leave, often coinciding with a window of opportunity created in a rival port.
+In many cases, a triggering event causes a customer to leave, often coinciding with a window of opportunity created in a rival port.
 When competition levels are low, and no alternative ports are available, the customer becomes captive, making defection very difficult.

 In the port industry, port executives should invest in research to understand the real reasons why their customers leave or stay.
-Price, changing needs and customer service levels are common reasons.
+Price, changing needs, and customer service levels are common reasons.

 E. Complaint management